 With the explosion of freelance work and the gig economy, in a culture that is prioritizing freedom more and more over white-picket fences, there are many factors to be weighed before swapping out khakis for sweatpants.
 For one, it means no more commute, no more awkward office parties and no more coworkers microwaving fish in the breakroom.
-But at the same time, there can be drawbacks.
-So is remote work the liberated lifestyle we’re lead to believe, and who does best in a remote work situation?
+But at the same time, there can be drawbacks to working remotely.
+So does this style of work lead to the liberated lifestyle we’re lead to believe, and who does best in a remote work situation?

 Taking Care of Business, Every Day

 Are you a self-starter?
 Can you stay organized on your own?
 Or do you thrive in prescribed structures and rigid routines?
 If you’re of the latter category, don’t pack up your desk just yet.
 Turning a spare bedroom into your new office will bring plenty of perks, but unfortunately, it means the distractions of your day-to-day life is now within earshot.
 Discipline is the name of the game on both sides — either if you need more of it, or the ability to know when to unplug and live your life.

 Work-Life Balance, it’s not a job perk of working remotely.
 You have to create it.

 Since your office is your home and your home is your office, it’s important to know when it’s time to work, and when it’s time to stop.
 In the same way that one can find themselves accidentally three episodes deep into a new Netflix series after they got up to get another cup of coffee, so too can they be hunched over their inbox at midnight, thinking they’ll just answer a couple more emails, before bed.
 You may not be your own boss, but you are your own supervisor.